inbo/tutorials/content/tutorials/spatial_standards_vector/index.md

     { "type": "Feature", "properties": { "river_name": "OUDE KALE", "source": "VMM" }, "geometry": { "type": "LineString", "coordinates": [ [ 3.5931564, 51.0803318 ], [ 3.5930966, 51.0803266 ], [ 3.5927771, 51.0802782 ], [ 3.5926209, 51.080259 ], [ 3.5925707, 51.0802465 ], [ 3.5925106, 51.0802316 ], [ 3.592303, 51.0801396 ], [ 3.5921047, 51.0800302 ], [ 3.5920091, 51.0799694 ], [ 3.5919755, 51.0799432 ], [ 3.5919328, 51.07991 ], [ 3.5919165, 51.0798833 ] ] } },
     { "type": "Feature", "properties": { "river_name": "VENLOOP", "source": "EcoInv" }, "geometry": { "type": "LineString", "coordinates": [ [ 4.6443172, 51.1940245 ], [ 4.644403, 51.1938051 ], [ 4.6439364, 51.1937415 ], [ 4.6438717, 51.1936806 ], [ 4.6439146, 51.1934056 ] ] } },

-You can see it basically lists the coordinates of the lines’ vertices, with each feature starting on a new line.
+You can see it basically lists the feature attributes and the coordinates of the lines’ vertices, with each feature starting on a new line.

 Compare the coordinates with those of the `sf` object `habitatstreams`
 above: the data have been reprojected on the fly to WGS84\!